 The success of an organization is based on its ability to adapt and adopt necessary changes to maintain its influence and performance.
 Before making important decisions, the organization needs to investigate its current situation, analyzing different aspects.
-Organizational assessment helps organizations to understand what they can change to improve.
+Organizational assessment helps organizations understand what they can change in order to improve.

 What is organizational assessment and evaluation and how can it help businesses improve efficiency and increase profit?
 Below, we will explore the mission of organizational assessment and evaluation, defining the process, and introducing tools and methods.
 We’ll follow with a review of the common questions surrounding the organizational assessment and evaluation process.
 The assessment and evaluation of an organization is a crucial step to ensure long-term success and there are many factors that need to be analyzed, such as structure, management, staff, services, and finances.

 Organizational assessment and evaluation is a process that aims to evaluate the performance of an organization by analyzing different areas and factors.
 Organizations require an evaluation because they need to locate points of strength, risks, and areas that need improvement.
 Organizational assessment can be useful in the decision-making process because organizations need to be aware of all the factors that influence performance in order to plan for the future.
 Organizational assessment can help to identify resources to improve performance and increase the bottom line.
 In specific stages of development, organizational assessment is a crucial step to make decisions related to mission, growth, investments, and partnerships.